wanlipu/arvato/README.md

 ### Kaggle Competition
 - [Udacity+Arvato: Identify Customer Segments](https://www.kaggle.com/c/udacity-arvato-identify-customers)
 - I was ranked the 42nd spot (public score: 0.80153, the 1st place score: 0.81063)

+### Acknowledgments
+I would like to thank Udacity for this project, and Arvato for providing the dataset.